GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/connection-controller/chat-connection-controller-properties.md

 #### Parameters

-  - completion: Called when the connection is established.
+  - `completion`: Called when the connection is established.
 If the connection fails, the completion is called with an error.

 ### `disconnect()`